MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/save-preview-publish-page.md

 # required metadata

 title: Save, preview, and publish a page
-description: This topic describes how to save, preview, and publish a page in Dynamics 365 Commerce.
+description: This topic describes how to save, preview, and publish a page in Microsoft Dynamics 365 Commerce.
 author: psimolin
 manager: annbe
 ms.date: 10/01/2019